annelhote/softMeScite/IDEAS.md

 ### SoftMeScite

-Regex adjustment (direction to be decided).
+Softcite: re-examine contexts of R and Python for package mentions and manually update them; Regex matching needed to identify them.

 ## Identifier